nodejs/node/doc/api/buffer.md

 A zero-length `Buffer` will be created if `size` is 0.

 The underlying memory for `SlowBuffer` instances is *not initialized*.
-The contents of a newly created `SlowBuffer` are unknown and could contain sensitive data.
+The contents of a newly created `SlowBuffer` are unknown and may contain sensitive data.
 Use [`buf.fill(0)`][`buf.fill()`] to initialize a `SlowBuffer` to zeroes.

 Example: